 READ MORE AT THE WASHINGTON POST

-Eolian, L.P. is a portfolio company of Global Infrastructure Partners (GIP), a leading independent infrastructure fund manager that makes equity and debt investments in infrastructure assets and businesses.
-GIP targets infrastructure businesses and assets in energy, transportation, digital, water and waste sectors where they believe their expertise and relationships provide a competitive advantage.
-GIP has grown to be one of the world’s largest infrastructure investors and currently manages $115 billion in assets on behalf of its global investor base.
-The companies in GIP’s equity portfolios have combined annual revenues greater than $80 billion and employ approximately 116,000 people.
+Eolian, L.P. is a portfolio company of Global Infrastructure Partners (GIP), part of BlackRock, a leading infrastructure investor that specializes in investing in, owning and operating some of the largest and most complex assets across the energy, transport, digital infrastructure and water and waste management sectors.
+GIP has grown to be one of the world’s largest infrastructure investors and currently manages $170 billion in assets on behalf of its global investor base.
+The companies in GIP’s equity portfolios have combined annual revenues of $71 billion and employ approximately 116,000 people.
 Visit https://www.global-infra.com/ to learn more.

 Get in touch